itsCodeTide/DSA-Java-Playground/11. Searching and Sorting/SortingNotes.md

     }
 }
 ```
-Efficient for small or nearly sorted arrays; commonly used in hybrid algorithms[1][3].
+Efficient for small or nearly sorted arrays; commonly used in hybrid algorithms.

 ## 4. Merge Sort